djzxz/test/README.md

 Tested and works on esp8266/esp32

 ## Description
-Analog-to-digital converter or when you want a higher-precision ADC.
+Analog-to-digital converter or higher-precision ADC.

 |           | precision | samples\sec |
 | :---      |     :---: | :---        |